 “Launching a startup, where there is a lot of uncertainty and unsuitability, does not fit a culture where harmony and stability are strongly emphasized.
 However, a lot of younger Japanese are realizing that the nation itself is at a point of uncertainty.
 The employment rate of college graduates have reached the lowest point in the past decade and the Japanese earthquake has made the people in entire nation uncertain about their future.
 The uncertainty and the increasing interest of the success that Silicon Valley is experiencing has made more younger Japanese take bigger risks.”

-This observation reminded me of my last visit to Japan to meet with entrepreneur, author and visionary, William Saito.
+This observation reminded me of my visit to Japan at the end of GEW last November to meet with entrepreneur, author and visionary, William Saito.
 On that trip I attended Startup Weekend Tokyo and saw that one participant had been moved to tears by the experience.
 The dynamic in the room spoke of a new Japan embracing startups and risk, engaging with foreigners, communicating openly and effectively.

 With these bottom-up startup communities and their flourishing initiatives already helping people take risks, government should focus on the best rules and incentives to nurture a startup culture by establishing policies that do not hamper the efforts of entrepreneurs.
 I made the point to the group attending the session at our Washington offices that no government program will ever compete with bootcamps like Startup Weekend, or accelerators like Open Network Lab.
 New firm creation cannot be “governed” and traditional public sector linear thinking is unsuitable for fostering entrepreneurial activity.
 Entrepreneurship will always be messy and as such leaders need to stick to policy and the pulpit.

 For example, with Japan’s regulatory system for businesses within healthy parameters (it ranks 20th in the Ease of Doing Business Rank and 22nd in the Index of Economic Freedom), government leaders might see the greatest benefits by focusing on encouraging more citizens to join the bottom-up communities and inspire those who would otherwise not consider entrepreneurship as a path.
-For example, leaders in Japan could join the dozens of heads of state and Ministers elsewhere in actively participating this November in Global Entrepreneurship Week which typically attracts more than 7 million participants at 33,000 activities in 125 nations.
-The initiative helps legitimize entrepreneurship, puts successful national role models on a pedestal and allows policymakers to see firsthand what is working among their own so they can focus on creating the best legal environment for nascent entrepreneurs and young firms to thrive in their country.
+This is an excellent motivation for leaders in Japan to join this November in Global Entrepreneurship Week which is just beginning to emerge in Japan.
+Through GEW they can legitimize entrepreneurs, put successful national role models on a pedestal and see first-hand what is working in Japan so they can focus on creating the best legal environment for nascent entrepreneurs and young firms to thrive.

 Japan is building a “Generation Re-create.”
 If there ever was a tipping point in a nation, it is right now in Japan.
-Just maybe mother natures’ cruelty to this nation a year ago might have one silver lining.
-If it could drive a shift in attitudes toward risk and failure and open Japanese society to globalization, I fully expect Japan to once again be a world leader in the creation of young high growth companies.
+Just maybe, Mother Nature’s cruelty to this nation a year ago might have one silver lining.
+If it drives a shift in attitudes regarding risk and failure and open Japanese society to globalization, I fully expect Japan to once again be a world leader in the creation of young, high-growth companies.